+SSL VPN policy

-Default SSL VPN profile This field makes it possible to Block or Allow users by default from negotiating SSL VPN tunnels in the absence of specific rules.
+This field makes it possible to Block or Allow users by default from negotiating SSL VPN $\,$ tunnels in the absence of specific rules.

 Depending on your selection, internal users and user groups will or will not be able to communicate over your private protected IP networks, thereby allowing their data to be transmitted securely.